Christian symbols

 (more...)

-• Chi-Rho
+Chi-Rho

 The Greek letters Χ (chi) and Ρ (rho) are the first two letters of Χριστός (Christos).
 This monogram of Christ is one of the earliest Christian symbols and is still used today.

-We're unaware of any Pagan use of monogram, though it did have non-Christian, non-religious uses in the ancient Greco-Roman world.
+We're unaware of any Pagan use of the same monogram, though it did have non-Christian, non-religious uses in the ancient Greco-Roman world.
 Scribes of Greek manuscripts sometimes added χρ in the page margin, as a shorthand for χρηστόν (good, useful).

-Pre-Constantinian coins also show a chi–rho mintmark on the reverse.
+Pre-Constantinian coins also show a chi–rho mint mark on the reverse.
 (Click image to enlarge.)

 (more...)

-Crown of thorns
+Crown of Thorns

-Crowns, wreaths and other head adornments were common in pagan cultures as symbols of victory or honour, They were made from laurel, myrtle or other leaves.
+Crowns, wreaths and other head adornments were common in pagan cultures as symbols of victory or honour, and were made from laurel, myrtle or other leaves.
 A crown of thorns, therefore, was the antithesis of the pagan use of crowns, a mockery of kingship.

-Although the crown of thorns was intended to ridicule, it actually became a profound paradox; it served to reveal his true identity as the King of Kings.
+Although the Crown of Thorns was intended to ridicule, it actually became a profound paradox; it served to reveal his true identity as the King of Kings.

 (more...)